Getting Started with OPEA¶

 ami-id : ami-04dd23e62ed049936

-) as the base OS.In Instance type, select an instance for your Intel processor.
+) as the base OS.In Instance type, select an instance for the desired Intel processor.

 m7i.4xlarge